checkedc/checkedc/README.md

 The software in this repository is covered by the MIT license.
 See the file LICENSE.TXT for the license.
 The Checked C specification is made available by Microsoft under the [OpenWeb Foundation Final Specification Agreement, version 1.0](http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0).
-Contributions of code to the SSDP Checked LLVM/clang repos are subject to the [LLVM/clang licensing terms](https://github.com/checkedc/checkedc-llvm-project/blob/main/clang/LICENSE.TXT).
+Contributions of code to the Checked LLVM/clang repos are subject to the [LLVM/clang licensing terms](https://github.com/checkedc/checkedc-llvm-project/blob/main/clang/LICENSE.TXT).

 # Code of conduct